hoshigakikisame/lms-mod/README.md

 - [x] Floating mod menu.
 - [x] Shortcut menu for all upcoming assignment including the unlisted ones.
 - [x] Shortcut menu for all user courses.
+- [x] Font Enhancher.
+Change the font of the LMS to "that" font.
+- [x] (Experimental) Authentication using Polinema's SSO.
+So you don't need to go to siakad > slc > lmsslc to access the LMS.
+- [x] (Experimental) Extend cookie expiration time.

 ## Installation
 1. Install Tampermonkey extension for your browser (Chrome, Firefox, Edge, etc).
 You can download it [here](https://www.tampermonkey.net/).